Originally posted September 14, 2012:

 I used to keep a pair with me when I went back to school.
 When I was a senior at the University of Missouri, Columbia, while working at the Bakery on Broadway, I kept a pair with me at all times, along with a hat that I had stol…um…. borrowed from my dad and always forgot to return.
 (In fact, I still have that hat to this day).

 That way, whenever someone suspected who I was, I would put on my glasses and hat and people would think I was Clark Kent.
 Anyway….
-I diverse.
+I diverge.
 I never thought about it being an Inspector Clouseau hat until one winter morning in the parking lot at the plant Louise Gates (later Louise Kalicki) called me Inspector Clouseau.

 The yellow hard hat made me confident that I was part of the blue collar working class.
 Hard hats have a suspension system in them that make them look like it is riding too high on your head.
 You soon get used to it, but for the first couple of weeks I kept bumping into things because my hardhat made me taller than I was used to being.

-This is this because of this great suspension system that causes the hat to ride so high on someone’s head.
+It is because of this great suspension system that causes the hat to ride so high on someone’s head.
 I learned about this not long after I arrived and Marlin McDaniel the A Foreman at the time told me to sort out of bunch of large steel chokers (or slings) in a wooden shack just inside the Maintenance shop by the door to the office elevator.

 While I was bending over picking up the chokers (I mean….
 While I was lifting with my legs and not my back…) and hanging them on pegs I suddenly found myself laying on the ground.
 At first I wasn’t sure what had happened because I hadn’t felt anything and it happened so fast.
 It seemed that my legs had just buckled under me.